steamcmd/docker/README.md

 # SteamCMD Docker Image

-SteamCMD with different Docker base images for downloading and running Steam games and game server software.
-Currently the images are build every day and only tagged on type of base image.
+SteamCMD on various Docker (Linux) base images for downloading and running Steam games and game server software.
+The images are build automatically every 4 hours with [Github Actions](https://github.com/steamcmd/docker/actions) and tagged on type of base image.

 ## Tags